prikhi/hkhue/README.md

 * Setting the Brightness & Color-Temperature/RGB of a specific light(by name or
   number) or all lights - with custom light-state transition times.
 * Scanning for new lights & associating them with the bridge.
+* Syncing the color temperature of your lights to redshift.

 ## Ideas